 Although anyone participating in a juice cleanse should pay special attention to their oral health, it’s important not to brush immediately after consuming juice.
 The acids found in many fruits soften tooth enamel, increasing the chance of damage caused by brushing.

 Using a soft bristled toothbrush and non-abrasive dental gel can help reduce the amount of damage to the teeth.

 Instead of eating three meals a day, intermittent fasting involves eating within a window of 6, 8, or 12 hours.
 While this type of diet hasn’t been directly linked with any adverse effects on the teeth and gums, it can cause dehydration and a dry mouth.
 This increases the chance of tooth decay.

-People that follow intermittent fasting schedules should brush at the start and end of their eating window.
+At a minimum, people that follow intermittent fasting schedules should brush at the start and at the end of their eating window.

 Diet fads come and go.
 While most people don’t make these diets and eating plans permanent, it’s important to continue to care for your teeth and gums while dieting.
 Proper dental hygiene helps keep bacteria in the mouth in check, preventing it from spreading to other parts of the body.

-LIVFRESHTM Dental Gel removes plaque 250% better than traditional toothpaste.
+LIVFRESH Dental Gel removes plaque 250% better than traditional toothpaste.
+Our patented formulation can provide you with a deep, long-lasting clean.
 Please contact us for more information about our products.